raxod502/juniper-tools/fragmentation/README.md

   receiver VM can see the link between the two routers when its MTU is reduced, so they can only find out via ICMP.
 * `$HEADLESS`: if empty, then the VMs will be accessible via graphical ttys.
-Furthermore, you can use Wireshark from the VMs to inspect packet traffic by means of `make wireshark`.
 If non-empty, then Vagrant is instructed to disable the GUIs for the VMs.
 You can still use tshark in this configuration.

 ### Setup